parrisburton715/pandas-challenge/README.md

 ### Report:
 District schools has a slightly higher per student budget than Charter schools.
-Charter school student grades in math and reading are higher than District school students across all grades 9-12 Charter schools students are outperforming District schools students although they the per student budget is less.
+Charter school student grades in math and reading are higher than District school students across all grades 9-12.
+Charter schools students are outperforming District schools students although their per student budget is less.